stackforge/tripleo-ansible/README.rst

 execution of the main playbook in order to quickly identify any issues in advance.

+All controller nodes must be in a healty state (ACTIVE) for the pre flight checks to pass.
+We **CANNOT** proceed with an update if a controller node is down.

     ansible-playbook -vvvv -M library/cloud -i plugins/inventory/heat.py -u heat-admin playbooks/pre-flight_check.yml

 Running the updates